Senators snap four-game losing streak with victory over Blue Jackets

 The Senators got that one back at 5:42 when Brassard stole the puck from Jordan Schroeder at the side of the net and eventually put a backhand past Bobrovsky.

-Anderson and Milano scored 13 seconds apart at 7:11 and 7:24 respectively when they beat Condon first from the face-off dot to the left of the netminder and then the exact same spot to his right.
+Anderson and Milano scored 13 seconds apart at 7:11 and 7:24, respectively, when they beat Condon first from the face-off dot to the left of the netminder and then the exact same spot to his right.

-Bobrovsky then gave Paul his first goal of the season at 14:14 to cut the lead to 3-2.
-Paul sent a weak shot toward the net that Bobrovsky redirected off his stick, through his legs and in.

-Duchene then tied the game at 18:52 when he faked forehand before beating Bobrovsky with a backhand on a breakaway.
+Duchene tied the game at 18:52 when he faked forehand before beating Bobrovsky with a backhand on a breakaway.